Skip to main content

 Submit your proposal to present at On Aging 2025

 ASA members have always been tireless advocates—resourceful, creative, and dedicated to creating a better society for older people.
-We will use this conference to highlight and further that mission.
-To be an ASA member is to be innovative and committed to achieving social impact.
-So, this year, we are seeking proposals to On Aging 2025 that showcase thought leadership and innovation used to propel an accurate and age-inclusive conversation with partners from all sectors.
+On Aging 2025 will highlight and further that mission.
+The conference will showcase thought leadership and innovation used to propel an accurate and age-inclusive conversation with partners from all sectors.
 Ageism is pervasive, impacting everything from economics, healthcare, and climate change.
 We hope to highlight the breadth of impact we can collectively achieve for individuals, communities, systems and for society at large when we acknowledge that age-inclusion is essential for everyone.

 Recognizing the diversity of the population in Orlando, we will use On Aging 2025 as an opportunity to highlight inclusive and progressive programming designed to serve everyone.
 We also hope to offer sessions that will encourage advocacy for an age-inclusivity and showcase social action.